imran1900/Walmart-Analytics/README.md

 <kbd><img width="100%" alt="image" src="https://github.com/user-attachments/assets/429e6636-4529-44c1-99d0-4009bf407605"></kbd>

-**Sales Trends**
+**Sales Trends and Holiday Influence**

 <kbd><img width="100%" alt="image" src="https://github.com/user-attachments/assets/64b43b16-f147-41f2-9f23-7b792dfd205f"></kbd>

-- The company's sales peaked in December, 2010 with a monthly revenue of $288.7 million.
-The second highest sales revenue is seen in December, 2011 with a monthly revenue of $288.1 million.
+- Company sales peaked in December, 2010 with a monthly revenue of $288.7 million, and its second highest sales revenue is seen in December, 2011 with a monthly revenue of $288.1 million.
 - Company sales fluctuate in April and between the months of June until year-end December.
 Outside of the months mentioned, sales return to normal levels hovering around a monthly revenue of $190 million.
 The month of April is associated with Spring/ Easter, June to August with Summer, September with Fall, and November/ December with Christmas.
-This corresponds to change in consumer behavior as a result of change of seasons.
+This corresponds to change in consumer behavior as a result of holiday seasons.
 - Company sales are at its lowest in January with a monthly revenue of $163.7 million in 2011 and $168.9 in 2012 despite January being associated with the New Years holiday.
--
+- The company's YoY growth increases by 7% from 2010 to 2011 from a total revenue of $2.29 million to $2.45 million.
+However, YoY drops by 18.3% from 2011 to 2012 because our dataset did not have data on November and December for 2012 which we is attributed to the highest monthly revenue.

+**Store-Level Performance**

+**Impact of External Economic Factors on Sales Revenue**